Walk Before You Dance: High-fidelity and Editable Dance Synthesis via Generative Masked Motion Prior: Proposed Method: DanceMosaic

 \section{Proposed Method: DanceMosaic}

-Given an input music signal $A$, a text prompt $T$, and pose constraints on specific joints or body parts $P$, our goal is to synthesize a physically plausible 3D dance sequence that rhythmically aligns with the music and text prompts, while satisfying the imposed pose constraints.
-To achieve this, we propose a multimodal masked motion model, which incorporates multimodal adaptation and multimodal guidance modules into the text-conditioned masked motion model.
-The overview of DanceMosaic, shown in \cref{fig:main}, consists of a dance motion tokenizer and three integrated masked transformers including a text-to-motion model, music adapter, and pose adapter.
-Motion tokenizer transforms the raw motion sequence into categorical discrete motion tokens within a learned codebook (\cref{sec:tokenizer}).
-Text-to-motion model learns to predict masked motion tokens, conditioned on textual prompts, such as dance genres and action descriptions.
-The music and pose adapters in \cref{sec:MAdapter} and \cref{sec:PAdapter} are designed to introduce the influence of music and pose signals to the text-to-motion model via progressive multimodal training (\cref{sec:training}).
-During inference, the multimodal guidance modules, including multimodal classifier-free guidance and inference-time token optimization, steer the token sampling process from the learned distributions so that the generated dance sequence is aligned with diverse prompt signals (\cref{sec:inference_opt}).
+Given an input music signal $A$, a text prompt $T$, and pose constraints on specific joints or body parts $P$, our goal is to synthesize a physically plausible 3D dance sequence that aligns with the music and text prompts, while satisfying the pose constraints.
+To achieve this, we propose a multi-tower masked motion model, which incorporates music and pose guidance modules into the text-conditioned masked motion model.
+The overview of DanceMosaic, shown in Fig. \ref{fig:main}, consists of a dance motion tokenizer and three integrated masked transformers, including a Text-to-Motion (T2M) model, Music Tower (MT), and Pose Tower (PT).
+Motion tokenizer transforms the raw motion sequence into categorical discrete motion tokens within a learned codebook (Sec \ref{sec:tokenizer}).
+The T2M model learns to predict masked motion tokens, conditioned on textual prompts, like dance genres and action descriptions.
+The music and pose towers in Sec. \ref{sec:Towers} are designed to introduce the influence of music and pose signals to the T2M model via synchronized and progressive multimodal training (Sec. \ref{sec:training}).
+During inference, the multimodal guidance modules, including classifier-free logits guidance and inference-time token optimization (ITTO), steer the token sampling process so that generated dance sequence is aligned with diverse prompt signals (Sec. \ref{sec:inference_opt}).